SamBelkacem/COVID19-Algeria-and-World-Dataset/README.md

 The dataset is updated every month with the latest numbers of COVID-19 cases, deaths, tests.
 The last update was on August 18, 2020.

 ## Data construction
 The dataset is constructed from different reliable sources, where each row represents a country, and the columns represent geographic, climate, healthcare, economic, and demographic factors that may contribute to accelerate/slow the spread of the coronavirus.
 Note that we selected only the main factors for which we found data and that other factors can be used.
-All data were retrieved from the reliable "Our World in Data" website (https://ourworldindata.org/coronavirus), except for data on continents (www.kaggle.com/statchaitya/country-to-continent), geographic-coordinates (www.kaggle.com/eidanch/counties-geographic-coordinates), temperatures (www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data), and share of the population over 65 years old (https://data.worldbank.org/indicator/SP.POP.65UP.TO.ZS).
+All data were retrieved from the reliable [Our World in Data](https://ourworldindata.org/coronavirus) website, except for:

+- data on continents (www.kaggle.com/statchaitya/country-to-continent)
+- geographic-coordinates (www.kaggle.com/eidanch/counties-geographic-coordinates)
+- temperatures (www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data)
+- share of the population over 65 years old (https://data.worldbank.org/indicator/SP.POP.65UP.TO.ZS).

 ## Citation
 If you want to use the dataset please cite the following arXiv paper, more details about the data construction are provided in it.